bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **Javascript Promises: An In-Depth Approach**

-*“Write down the syntax for promises on this sheet of paper”, is enough to give nightmares to a lot of junior and even…*codeburst.io<a href="https://codeburst.io/playing-with-javascript-promises-a-comprehensive-approach-25ab752c78c3" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+*"Write down the syntax for promises on this sheet of paper”, is enough to give nightmares to a lot of junior and even…*codeburst.io<a href="https://codeburst.io/playing-with-javascript-promises-a-comprehensive-approach-25ab752c78c3" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **How to Write a JavaScript Promise**